Getting Started

 You should see the beautiful blue led blinking on board.

-Congratulation you have you arduino IDE and shrike ready to programmed using the Arduino infrastructure.
+Congratulation you have your arduino IDE and shrike ready to be programmed using the Arduino infrastructure.

-Credit and Gratitude to earlephilhower to creating the board support for RP2040/RP2350 in ArduinoIDE and the little FS tool.
+Credit and Gratitude to earlephilhower for creating the board support for RP2040/RP2350 in ArduinoIDE and the little FS tool.

-We have created custom UF2 for shrike this contains a shrike.py library that has custom function to flash fpga and few others.
-You can use the normal rpi micro python uf2 as well however the step’s would be different.
+We have created custom binary for shrike this contains a shrike.py library that has custom function to flash fpga and few other functions as well.

-Download the uf2 corresponding to your board version from the shrike’s Github.
+1. Download the binary corresponding to your board version from the shrike’s Releases

 Check the video tutorial on how to upload the uf2 Shrike dev board(its a generic board video and uf2 will differ in our case) here.